 Before you go, identify the types of landscapes and experiences that call to you.
 Have you always wanted to stay at a dude ranch?
 Climb a mountain?
 Kayak through the Bayou?
 Or, are you looking for an urban getaway of iconic experiences and local food?

-The United States has such diverse landscapes, from the Oregon coast and California beaches to the desert Southwest, tall grass prairies in the great plains, and glaciers in Alaska.
+The United States has such diverse landscapes, from the dramatic scenery of the Oregon coast and stunning California beaches to the desert Southwest, tall grass prairies in the great plains, and glaciers in Alaska.
 You're sure to find the place that's right for you.

 Plan your solo journey with our list of the best places to travel alone in the U.S.